N-Crofts/Gary-Asst_ver.05/README.md

 # Gary-Asst (Research Gary MVP)

 Research Gary scans the daily calendar, builds quick dossiers for external meetings, and emails a single morning briefing.
-This README reflects **your current repo state** (single `app/main.py` and a smoke test) and shows how to **upgrade to the FastAPI skeleton** we planned.
+This README reflects **the repo state at its start** (single `app/main.py` and a smoke test) and shows how to **upgrade to the FastAPI skeleton** we planned.

 References: Product Spec and Tech Plan.

 ---

-## ✅ What’s in this repo *right now*
+## ✅ What’s in this repo at project start

 - `app/main.py` — FastAPI entrypoint with a basic scheduler and healthcheck route.
 - `tests/test_smoke.py` — smoke test (`assert 1 + 1 == 2`).